 How Much And How To Tip In France?
 We Explain It All

-To understand it better, we will explain everything there is to know about how to tip properly in France.
+To help you understand it better, we’ll explain everything you need to know about tipping in France.

 Do You Have to Tip in France?

 Tipping in France is not mandatory.
-Even though it is always appreciated, it’s up to the customers to decide if they want to tip or not.
+While it’s always appreciated, it’s entirely up to the customer to decide whether or not to leave a tip.

-Unlike other countries, the price of the service is included in the total cost of the bill.
-You will never be asked to tip, but it’s common to leave one if the service was good.
+Unlike in some other countries, the service charge is already included in the total cost of the bill.
+You’ll never be asked to tip, but it’s common to leave one if you’re pleased with the service.

 How to Tip for Each Service

-In France, tips go from 5 to 20% of the total price, and the amount of the tip depends on the type of service.
+In France, tips typically range from 5% to 20% of the total bill, depending on the type of service.

-There are no strict rules about tips, but there are general patterns that you can follow.
+There are no strict rules for tipping, but there are general guidelines you can follow.

-What to tip at the restaurant in France?
+What to tip at a restaurant in France?

 Waiter in a restaurant